worepix/doc-chester/source/tutorials/mqtt-to-influxdb.rst

     ``pm2 restart mqtt2influxdb``

+.. _configure-mqtt2influxdb:

 **********************************************
 Configuration file structure and possibilities
 **********************************************

-In Step 2 we paste configuration file, here will be described possibilities in configuration.
+In Step 2 we paste the configuration file, here will be described possibilities in the configuration.
 In configuration you can use `JSONPath <https://goessner.net/articles/JsonPath/>`_.
-For example in in measurement you can identify tag id from MQTT topic by syntax $.topic[1] as you can see in Step 4.
+For example in measurement you can identify tag id from MQTT topic by syntax $.topic[1] as you can see in Step 4.

 !!!!!!!!!!!!!!!!!!!!!TODO!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 MQTT
 ****

-MQTT part of configuration file is where you define connection to MQTT broker. ``mqtt2influxdb`` supports secured connection!
+MQTT part of the configuration file is where you define a connection to MQTT broker. ``mqtt2influxdb`` supports secured connection!
 This section is **required**.

 .. code-block:: console
     :linenos: